dIts update time!! Good and not so good.

 I hand stitched chain and little fringe-trim coins to them.
 That chain and coin collection could have been a toxic waste dump for a tiny one (Good thing I only made them for a 8 yr old and a Mom when I listed them).
 It is US, the tiny hand made manufacturers who are guilty of offering lead and phylate laden childrens items.

-Because there has been no one to police US
+Because there has been no one to police US.
+Until now.

 As a childrens manufacturer, I am guilty of having screwed up by using inappropriate items on my applique masterpieces.
 Oops. :0)